Strawberries in Pregnancy – Causes, Benefits and Recipes

 1. How many strawberries can you eat a day while pregnant?

-Pregnant women can safely consume strawberries in moderation as a part of a healthy and balanced diet.
+Pregnant women can safely consume strawberries in moderation as part of a healthy and balanced diet.
 There is no specific recommended amount, but eating a cup (150 grams) of fresh strawberries daily is considered safe and healthy.

 2. Is it safe to drink strawberry juice and tea while pregnant?

 Drinking strawberry juice and tea in moderation is considered safe during pregnancy.
 However, it’s important to note that some commercial fruit juices and teas may contain added sugars, caffeine, or other ingredients that can harm pregnant women, so it’s important to read labels carefully and choose products made from natural and wholesome ingredients.
+Limiting strawberry tea to one to two cups a day is a wise choice (11).

 3. Can you eat strawberries during breastfeeding?